About the ONC

 In addition to helping create neighborhood associations, maintaining neighborhood association contact information and responding to neighborhood public notification requests from permit applicants, developers and the general public, the ONC provides a wealth of services and resources not only to neighborhood associations and neighborhood coalitions, but also to the general public.

-The first known neighborhood association in Albuquerque was the Stronghurst Improvement Association which, in 1991, listed itself as being in existence for 60 years, demonstrating that neighborhood associations have been alive and well in our city for nearly a century.
-Even before the actual conception of the ONC, neighborhood associations in Albuquerque were on the move, working hard to make their areas safer, cleaner, and more pleasant.
+Neighborhood associations have been in existence since before the NARO was enacted in 1987, demonstrating that they have been alive and well in Albuquerque for over 40 years.
+Even before the ONC came into existence, neighborhood associations in Albuquerque were working hard to make their areas safer, cleaner, and more pleasant.
 Over the years, the number of neighborhood associations and coalitions that the ONC serves has grown significantly to nearly 160 groups, representing all four quadrants and nine council districts citywide.
-The neighborhood associations are a cross-section of individuals who have one goal and purpose: to make their neighborhoods safer, cleaner, more aesthetically pleasing, economically growing, and overall better places to live, work, and play.
+The neighborhood associations are a cross-section of individuals who have one goal and purpose: to make their neighborhoods safer, cleaner, more aesthetically pleasing, economically strong, and overall better places to live, work, and play.